-As at 31 August 2021 around 23% (2020: 11%) of the Scheme's assets were invested in funds or securities that are significantly exposed to currency risk.
+As at 31 August 2021 around 26% (2020: 17%) of the Scheme's assets were invested in funds or securities that are significantly exposed to currency risk.

-All of the Scheme's pooled funds are accessed via a Sterling share class.
-Therefore the Scheme is not subject to direct currency risk.
-The Scheme's assets that are exposed to indirect currency risk are the CFB Overseas Fund, which invest in non-Sterling investments that are not currency hedged.
+The majority of the Scheme's pooled funds are accessed via a Sterling share class.
+Therefore, only the Scheme's investment with Partners Group, which is invested in via an EUR share class is subject to direct currency risk.
+The Scheme's assets that are exposed to indirect currency risk are the CFB Overseas Fund and Partners Group PG Life 2018, which invest in non-Sterling investments that are not currency hedged (though we note that a majority of the underlying non-EUR investments within PG LIFE 2018 are hedged back to EUR).
 The amount invested in each of these mandates is shown in the Statement of Net Assets.